mibutec/InlineGherkinExtension/README.md

 # Getting started

-When you want to use popperfw for webpages use the following Maven dependency
+When you want to use Inline Gherkin Extension add the following Maven dependency to your pom.xml

     <dependency>
       <groupId>org.popperfw</groupId>